blocknotes/administrate-bootstrap-theme/README.md

 A Bootstrap 5 theme for [Administrate](https://github.com/thoughtbot/administrate).

 Features:
-- easy to install, just include CSS/JS to apply the theme to a default Administrate structure;
+- easy to install: just run the generator installer;
 - customizable via SASS variables;
 - allow to use *Bootstrap* components in the admin.